 In front of the Memorial Amphitheater, a memorial commemorates 18 sailors who died aboard the aircraft carrier USS Forrestal during the Vietnam War.
 On July 29, 1967, while patrolling the South China Sea, the Forrestal caught on fire.
 Caused by an electrical surge on the flight deck, the fire spread quickly and detonated a bomb.
 One hundred thirty-four personnel lost their lives in the accident, one of the worst in the Navy's post-World War II history.

 In April 1980, eight U.S. service members were killed during a commando raid while attempting to rescue 53 American hostages in Teheran, Iran.
 Three are buried together across from the Memorial Amphitheater.
 A large, square headstone reads, "Killed in the line of duty — Iran."
 While offering no details about the rescue mission, the marker stands in silent tribute to those who sacrificed their lives while endeavoring to save others.

-A funeral service was conducted on September 12, 2002, in the Memorial Amphitheater at Arlington National Cemetery for the final remains of the 184 victims of the September 11, 2001 attack on the Pentagon.
-The group burial was a funeral service for all 184 victims, but a special emphasis was placed on the five families who did not receive any recovered remains of their loved ones.
-Following the service in the amphitheater the group burial was held in Section 64.
-A five sided granite group marker was placed over the gravesite.
-On the five panels are the names, arranged alphabetically, of all those that perished in the Pentagon or on American Airlines Flight 77.
+On September 12, 2002, a funeral service for the 184 victims of the September 11, 2001 attack on the Pentagon was held at Memorial Amphitheater.
+While the service honored all 184 victims, it offered special recognition to the five families that did not receive any recovered remains of their loved ones.
+Following the service, a group burial was held in Section 64.
+A five-sided granite group marker stands over the gravesite, bearing the names of all those who perished in the Pentagon or aboard American Airlines Flight 77.